ggcrunchy/corona-docs/markdown/guide/data/numbersInLua/index.markdown

 Most of our numbers lie between neighboring powers of 2.
 For instance, 43.75 follows 32 (2<sup>5</sup>) but comes before 64 (2<sup>6</sup>).

-The numbers 43.75 and -43.75 have hexadecimal forms 0x4045e00000000000 and 0xc045e00000000000, apparently quite similar.
+The numbers 43.75 and -43.75 have hexadecimal forms `0x4045e00000000000` and `0xc045e00000000000`, apparently quite similar.
 In fact, the only difference is that the negative number has its highest bit set.
 And indeed, this "sign bit" is set aside for exactly this purpose.

 What follows will focus on positive numbers, but the analysis is largely the same for negatives.

-Our next 11 bits have pattern 10000000100, or 1028 in decimal.
+Our next 11 bits have pattern `10000000100`, or 1028 in decimal.
 This doesn't seem very helpful, but if we subtract 1023 from it we recover the exponent 5, giving us our interval \[2<sup>5</sup>, 2<sup>6</sup>).
 Exponents are biased in this way to give us the powers of 2 less than 1&mdash;1/2, 1/4, and so on&mdash;letting us represent ranges from \[2<sup>-1022</sup>, 2<sup>-1021</sup>) at the low end all the way up to \[2<sup>1023</sup>, 2<sup>1024</sup>).

+**TODO** this is pretty clumsy still

 **TODO** try to convey the scope of these numbers?